How Do Betta Fish Mate Without Killing Each Other? (Solved!)

 How Do You Breed Betta Fish Without Them Killing Each Other?

+How do betta fish mate if they can’t live together?
 It is essential to understand that bettas are territorial and can be aggressive toward each other.

 Betta fish can be bred without killing each other, but it takes some work.
 You’ll need to set up a breeding tank that mimics their natural environment as closely as possible.